lamisghoualmi/Projects-MachineLearning/README.md

 # Feature-selection-using-sklearn-package
 The file contain diffrents feature selection methods: mutual information, Random forest, decision tree, low variance and Chi2 based feature selection.
-The proposed approach is the fusion of all this feature selection method at the score level (code will be posted after publication of the paper...)
+The proposed approach is the fusion of all this feature selection method at the score level using the weighted sum technique and the Genetic algorithm (code will be posted after publication of the paper...)